42ity/fty-service-status-/README.md

 # fty-service-status
 Helpers to provide status of service accross 42ity and more.

-This library allow the service to use a plugin architecture to "notify" of their status.
+This library allow the service to use a plugin C++ architecture to "notify" of their status.
 The list of operating status and health states available is discribe bellow.

 This is a library header-only.